Medicinal Plant Lexicon

 Dosage

-Fresh garlic bulb: Average daily dose 4g.
-The preparation of a tea infusion is not worthwhile, since the alliin contained in Garlic is barely soluble in water and therefore hardly goes in a tea; furthermore, it would spontaneously release the unpleasant-smelling sulfur compounds when being prepared.
+Fresh garlic bulb: Average daily dose 4 g.
+It is not advisable to prepare a tea, as alliin is barely soluble in water and therefore hardly transfers into the infusion; in addition, it would spontaneously transform into unpleasant-smelling sulfur compounds during preparation.

 Preparation of a tea